DevilishSpirits/arcollect/webext-adder/README.md

 * The `"referrer_policy"` if unset is pulled from `<meta>`s if available.
 * Download specifications allows a `"cookies": true,` field in order to auto-generate the `Cookie` header.
 This is a temporary workaround for DeviantArt.
 * Download specifications accept many HTML elements (`<img>`, `<a>`, ...). **That is the recommended way to extract a link from HTML elements.**
+* All UNIX timestamp car be `Date()` objects or strings that will be `Date.parse()`.
+That is convenience and you don't have to remind yourself to divide timestamps by 1000.

 ## Query format
 Here is an example showing all possible cases (unless I forgot something 🤔️) of a query to add something in the database.